-Sufficient working capital is held in the Group's main current account at the Clydesdale Bank to cover day-to-day transactions.
+Sufficient working capital is held in the Group's main current account at Virgin Money to cover day-to-day transactions.

 2 Taxation

 The Group is recognised by HM Revenue & Customs as a charity and as a consequence of the tax reliefs available in relation to current year income is not liable to taxation.